 The study of fundamental writing skills and varied writing strategies leading to the planning, organizing, writing, and revising of academic essays.
-Prerequisite: Appropriate COMPASS score or grade of 2.0 or higher in ENGL 99.
+Prerequisite: Appropriate COMPASS score or grade of 2.0 or higher in FNGL 99 demic essays and the integration of appropriate scholarly sources.
+Prerequisite: Grade of 2.0 or higher in ENGL& 101.